Copper Fire

 Building a Digital Presence as Strong as Their Product

-Services: Social Media Strategy & Management | Paid Social Advertising | Content Creation | Website Overhaul | SEO Blog Writing | Brand Audit & Competitive Analysis | Vendor & Customer Relationship Development
+Services: Social Media Strategy & Management | Paid Social Advertising | Content Creation | Website Overhaul | SEO Blog Writing | Brand Audit & Competitive Analysis | Vendor & Customer Relationship Development | On-Site Coverage

 The Problem

-You’ve been in business long enough to have earned a reputation.
-Your work speaks for itself: contractors trust you, customers come back, your product is the real thing.
-But online, none of that shows up.
-Your website is outdated, your social presence is scattered, and the story you’ve spent decades building isn’t reaching the people who are actively looking for exactly what you offer.
+You’ve been in business long enough to earn a reputation.
+Contractors trust you, customers come back, the product is the real thing.
+But online, none of it shows up: an outdated website, a scattered social presence, and a story decades in the making that isn’t reaching the people searching for exactly what you offer.
+That was Peninsula Building Materials, a family-owned Silicon Valley business in its second century.

 The Cost